 Following review and approval by newly confirmed Undersecretary of Defense for Policy (USD-P) Christine Wormuth, the PACT recommendations will be provided to Deputy Secretary of Defense (DepSecDef) Robert Work.
-That presentation is anticipated in mid-August and, once he has approved, final recommendations will go to Secretary Hagel.
-In the interim, ASD/SOLIC Lumpkin testified before the House Armed Services Committee's (HASC's) Subcommittee on Military Personnel on July 15th, along with the newly named head of DoD's Cost Assessment & Program Evaluation (CAPE) office, Dr. Jamie Morin.
-Dr. Morin, only confirmed two weeks ago, reported on CAPE's findings from their lengthy investigation.
-ASD Lumpkin testified about ongoing efforts to restructure the accounting community, pledging continued efforts by JPAC, DPMO, LSEL and others as the consolidation occurs.
-He provided the date of January 1, 2015 as the initial start date for the new POW/MIA Accounting Agency, assuring the Subcommittee of full implementation in place by January 1, 2016.
+That presentation is anticipated for mid-August and, once he has approved, the final recommendations will go to Secretary Hagel.
+In the interim, ASD/SOLIC Lumpkin has been invited to testify before the House Armed Services Committee's (HASC's) Subcommittee on Military Personnel on July 15th, as has the newly named head of DoD's CAPE, Dr. Jamie Morin.
+Reportedly, he will report on CAPE's findings from their 12 months investigation, and ASD Lumpkin will testify about ongoing efforts to restructure the accounting community.

-FIELD OPERATIONS: JPAC had planned to conduct a Joint Field Activity (JFA) in Laos in October-November of last year, but it was cancelled due to complications related to receipt of timely funding.
-Three Recovery Teams (RTs) and one Investigation Team (IT), augmented by the DIA Stony Beach specialist, conducted a JFA January 15-February 17th.
-A longer JFA began March 4th and concluded April 14th; but only one RT and one IT were deployed.
-The next JFA was conducted May 9th to June 22nd, with only two RTs, again far below the cap of 53 US personnel operating simultaneously in Laos.
+FIELD OPERATIONS: JPAC had planned to conduct a Joint Field Activity (JFA) in Laos January 14th to February 17th, but it was cancelled due to complications related to receipt of timely funding.
+Three Recovery Teams (RTs) had been scheduled, along with one Investigation Team (IT), augmented by the DIA Stony Beach specialist.
+A longer JFA began March 4th and concluded April 14th, though only one RT and one IT were deployed.
+The next JFA in Laos started May 9th and concluded June 22nd, with only two RTs, again far below the cap of 53 US personnel operating simultaneously in Laos.
 JPAC will host bi-annual POW/MIA Consultations with Laos on August 26th in Hawaii.

-Operations in Cambodia by one RT and one Underwater Recovery Team (URT), postponed twice in 2013, finally took place January 28th - April 2nd, 2014.
+Cambodia: Operations in Cambodia by one RT and one Underwater Recovery Team (URT), postponed twice in 2013, finally took place January 28th - April 2nd, 2014.
 Since the Stony Beach specialist is permanently in-country and conducts investigations when and where needed, ITs are not routinely scheduled in conjunction with JPAC Cambodia operations.
 There are no identified sites currently awaiting excavation/recovery; therefore, no JFAs are scheduled in Cambodia until early 2015.
 The 2013 cancellations had little to do with funding shortages and much to do with internal mishandling of contractual authorities by some in JPAC with no mission-related experience in SEA.
-Objections were raised to the payment authorization process that had been in place for over 20 years.
-As a result, all operations were halted while a solution was found that was satisfactory to the puzzled Cambodian leaders, as well as the US Ambassador and his staff.
-An "Order for Services" document was devised that satisfied previously unimportant/ignored criteria, and the Cambodians, always accommodating, agreed to the new process.
-For the first time in over 20 years, technical level talks will not be held with Cambodia in FY2014, but plans are being made for senior level discussions with Cambodia's POW/MIA Committee leadership before the end of the calendar year.
+Objections were posed to the payment authorization process that had been in place for over 20 years.
+As a result, all operations were halted while a solution was found, satisfactory to the puzzled Cambodians leaders, as well as the US Ambassador and his staff.
+The solution was establishing an "Order for Services" document, then convincing Cambodian officials that it was acceptable, though they regularly accommodate all US requests and concerns.
+For the first time in over 20 years, technical level talks will not be held with the Cambodians in FY2014, but plans are being made for senior level discussions with Cambodia's POW/MIA Committee leadership in late October or early November.

-Four RTs conducted operations in Vietnam February 28th - March 27th.
+Vietnam: Four RTs conducted operations in Vietnam February 28th - March 27th.
 Two ITs also deployed on that JFA, plus the RIT (Research Investigation Team) and a Field Forensic Review (FFR) at the end of the JFA.
 Only three RTs were deployed to Vietnam for the May 20th - June 22nd JFA, plus two ITs.
 An underwater operation previously scheduled along the coast of northern Vietnam was cancelled, again reportedly due to lack of available funding.
 There will be another JFA in Vietnam before the end of FY2014, August 5th to September 7th, involving four RTs, one Vietnamese Recovery Team (VRT) and one IT, plus the RIT will again conduct interviews and investigations on LKA cases.
 JPAC will host the annual Technical Talks with the Vietnamese on September 23rd in Hawaii.